 Our top priority is your satisfaction.
 We will fight to win the results you want and provide you with the information, attention, and communication you deserve from your legal team.

 Call us or get in touch online to schedule your free initial consultation with our expert attorneys today.

 The San Diego County Courthouse is where family law hearings will be held.
-If you need to go to a hearing or need to stop by the courthouse for any other reason, the address for the courthouse is 3501 Civic Center Drive, San Rafael, California 94903.
+If you need to go to a hearing or need to stop by the courthouse for any other reason, the addresses for the courthouses are below.

 |Court Location||Business Office Location||Office Hour s(excluding holidays)||Ex Parte Hours||*Telephone|